Large deviation bounds for the Airy point process: Introduction

-The following definition concerning the rate function will be involved in our main theorem. \begin{definition} For any locally finite signed Borel measure $\mu$ on $\mathbb{R}$ such that $d\mu+\frac{1}{\pi}\sqrt{x}1_{x\geq 0}dx$ is a positive measure, we define
+The following definition concerning the rate function will be involved in our main theorem. \begin{definition} For any $s\in [0,\infty],t\in (0,\infty]$ and any finite signed Borel measure $\mu$ on $\mathbb{R}$ such that $\mu+\nu_0$ is a positive measure, we define